 The cavity is located within the enamel.

-When probing, pain is more pronounced in the area of the bottom of the cavity.
+When probing, pain in the area of the cavity bottom is more pronounced

 Initial pulpitis